Home

 Who we are

-Friends of Australian Rock Art (FARA) works to protect, preserve and promote Australian rock art in general, and in particular the petroglyphs found in the Dampier Archipelago (including Murujuga/Burrup Peninsula) in the Pilbara region of Western Australia.
+Friends of Australian Rock Art, Inc. (FARA) works to protect, preserve and promote Australian rock art in general, and in particular the petroglyphs found in the Dampier Archipelago (including Murujuga/Burrup Peninsula) in the Pilbara region of Western Australia.

 FARA acknowledges the traditional owners of country throughout Australia and their continuing connection to land, waters and community.
 We pay our respect to them and their cultures, and to the elders, present and past.